Success & Flop Factors

 Business Design usually doesn't happen in isolation.
 A couple of factors are absolutely key when introducing Business Design to your organisation.
 Here are some of them:

 Ask for executive commitment:

 Business Design requires top management attention and commitment - and here we mean the owners of the company and / or the executive level.
-The reason is simple: Innovation and more specifically the design of new business models is highly connected to the overarching strategy of the company.
+The reason is simple: Innovation and more specifically the design of new business models is highly connected to the overarching vision and strategy of the company (see "Picture of the Future").
 You have to make sure that the key decision-makers for the future strategy are involved in your projects.
-Otherwise you won't get any decisions at all, which will slow the process down to zero.
+Otherwise you won't get any decisions, which will slow the process down to zero.
 How do you know whether an executive manager is really committed?